 - Backup disk corruption

 - Power outage

-Evidently, your hosting providers don’t have control over many factors that can cause downtime.
+Your hosting providers don’t have control over many factors that can cause downtime.
 However, be sure to choose a provider that guarantees at least 99.9% uptime.

 Now, that doesn’t necessarily mean you should choose an expensive hosting plan for your site.
 A lot of hosting companies offer cheap hosting with blazing fast page speed.

-To test the speed of different popular hosting services, we’ve created a test site on these hosts with default WordPress theme installed on it and conducted speed tests with 2 tools: Pingdom and Load Impact.
+To test the speed of different popular hosting services, we’ve created a test site on these hosts with a default WordPress theme installed on it and conducted speed tests with 2 tools: Pingdom and Load Impact.

 Let’s start drilling into detail and look at the different features you can get from a cheap hosting provider.

 1-click script install: 1-click script install is a standard feature you can expect from any qualified cheap hosting providers.
 It helps you easily install website scripts like WordPress, Joomla, etc. with just a single click on your host without forcing you to be technically inclined.